knno/python-gmdm/README.md

 ## Usage

-Now that you have installed this package, you can set up your projects to work with it.
+Now that you have installed this package, you will have to set up the projects that do the imports (current project) to work with it.

-For any GameMaker project to be compatible with GmDm, you will have to create a `gmdm.yml` file inside each GameMaker project's folder.
+For any GameMaker project to be compatible with GmDm, you don't have to create a `gmdm.yml` file inside each GameMaker project's folder.
-This file will define the file name, optionally imports and exports, if any, of your GameMaker projects.
+This file is optional.
+It defines the yyp file name, optionally imports and exports, if any, of your GameMaker project(s).

 It simply tells GmDm that this project imports a GameMaker "Folder" or Group of resources from other projects.
 These other projects should be GmDm compatible.

+Projects to be imported are looked up in multiple directories:

+1. `${GMDM_IMPORT_DIRS}` env variable.
+Which is string of paths delimited by ;
+2. Absolute path.
+3. relative to current directory.
+4. ~/Documents/GameMakerStudio2/Projects.

 ### Basic Usage